Rashmatash/Rashmatash.github.io/posts/2023-05-19-light-culling-in-primal-engine.md

 written into a buffer which is then accessed by the light culling compute shader.
 In the culling step, interlocked min/max instructions are used to determine the minimum and maximum depth for each tile.
 Next, we loop through the list of lights and check each light against the six planes of the frustum.
 The two light types that are implemented are point lights and spotlights.
-Because of their limited range, these light rarely affect everything in view of the camera, and therefore, can be culled from tiles where they have no effect.
+Because of their limited range, these lights rarely affect everything in view of the camera, and therefore, can be culled from tiles where they have no effect.

 Point lights are culled using six sphere-plane intersection tests.
 Spotlights are culled using six cone-plane